Prescribed Fire Program

 S-130/S-190 Basic Wildland Firefighter Field Day

-The field day will review wildland fire tools, communications, safety, radios, weather reporting, ignitions, water pumps and hoses, constructing a fireline, and fire shelter deployment, and a pack test.
-Lunch will be provided on March 19, 2026.
+Course summary: The field day will review wildland fire tools, communications, safety, radios, weather reporting, ignitions, water pumps and hoses, constructing a fireline, fire shelter deployment, and a pack test.

 RT-130 Fire Refresher